samiit/samiit.github.io/index.md

 ## 🚀 About Me

 - 🔬 Full Stack Data Scientist with experience in NLP, medical entity extraction, and patient-study profile matching
-- 🎓 Currently pursuing M.Sc. in Polymer Science at FU and HU Berlin
+- 🎓 Currently pursuing M.Sc. in Polymer Science at FU Berlin
 - 👨‍🏫 Regular corporate trainer in Generative AI, Causal Discovery and Inference, Linear Algebra, and Machine Learning
-- 💻 Proficient in Python, with expertise in Pandas, NumPy, Langchain, and FastAPI
+- 💻 Proficient in Python, with experience in Pandas, NumPy, Langchain, and FastAPI
-- 🧮 Strong background in mathematical modeling of physical systems and optimization
+- 🧮 Strong background in mathematical modeling of physical systems and mathematical optimization
 - 🤖 Experience with Large Language Models (RAG and Agent)
 - 🌍 Multilingual: Fluent in English, Hindi, Malayalam; Proficient in German, Tamil, and Telugu; still dabbling with French and Spanish!

 ## 🎯 Current Focus

-I'm currently working on exciting projects that combine my expertise in data science with my studies in Polymer Science:
+I'm currently working on my Master's thesis that combine my expertise in data science with my studies in Polymer Science:

-- 🧪 Applying machine learning techniques to index and search polymer material properties
-- 🔍 Developing recommendation engines for polymer materials based on required properties
+- 🧪 Molecular Dyanmics study of PFAS interaction with candidate PEI variants for water purification
+- 🔍 Searching dominant molecular interactions for PFAS removal
-- 🔗 Integrating knowledge from thermodynamics, chemistry, and physics to create comprehensive models
+- 🔗 Integrating knowledge from computational chemistry & physics with data science to explore molecular interactions
 - 📊 Utilizing data-driven approaches to accelerate materials discovery and optimization
-- 🔍 Exploring Causal Discovery and Inference techniques in materials science and beyond

-This interdisciplinary research aims to bridge the gap between traditional polymer science, causal inference, and cutting-edge machine learning techniques, potentially revolutionizing how we design and select materials for specific applications.

 ## 🛠️ Skills